 - An RPM-based Linux distribution is required for the following procedure.
-For Debian derived systems the RPM may be converted to a DEB using alien.
-Solaris is supported using either the Solaris package or the tarball. - dCache requires Java 1.6 JRE.
-Please use Sun JVM at the latest patch-level (at the moment of writing this is 1.6.0\25) and make sure to upgrade to the newest version frequently.
+For Debian derived systems we provide Debian packages and for Solaris the Solaris packages or the tarball. - dCache requires Java 1.6 JRE.
+Please use Sun JVM at the latest patch-level (at the moment of writing this is 1.6.0\25) and check for upgrades frequently.
 It is recommendet to use JDK as dCache scripts can make use of some extra features that JDK provides to gather more diagnostic information (heap-dump, etc).
 This helps when tracking down bugs. - PostgreSQL must be installed and running.
-See the section called "Installing a PostgreSQL Server" for more details.
-PostgreSQL version 8.3 or later is required.
+We recommend the use of PostgreSQL version 9.2 (at least PostgreSQL version 8.3 is required).